Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-So you spent weeks or even months to design and develop your precious website, are you going to leave it there catching the dust?
+So you spent weeks or even months designing and develop your precious website, are you going to leave it there catching the dust?
 There are a few things you can (and should) do to today keep your website alive and active with minimal effort:

-One thing that we found to be very useful is promoting your website on business listing websites.
-You can find a huge list of them here on directorycritic
+One thing that we found to be very useful in promoting your website on business listing websites.
+You can find a huge list of them here on directorycritic.

-Once you get the visitors to your website, you have to present them with useful and fresh contents.
-Ensure the information on your website is up-to-date with latest updates about your company, products, and services that you offer.
-If you can (and you should) operate a blog or news sections with useful contents related to your company and the industry you are in.
+Once you get the visitors to your website, you have to present them with useful and fresh content.
+Ensure the information on your website is up-to-date with the latest updates about your company, products, and services that you offer.
+If you can (and you should) operate a blog or news section with useful content related to your company and the industry you are in.
 You want to create a sense of trust and authenticity via these written documents, don't just copy and paste contents you find on other sources.
-It's ok to take ideas and curate contents from various sources, just ensure that you keep your articles and blog posts unique and helpful for your audience.
+It's ok to take ideas and curate content from various sources, just ensure that you keep your articles and blog posts unique and helpful for your audience.

 While you are at it, it's not a bad idea to look into "guest posting" which is a nice way to get links back to your site.
-Basically, you can search for influential websites in your industry that accept contents from outside sources (you).
-Most of these websites will require you to write high quality and relevant contents with certain restrictions to meet their standards, but it's well worth the effort.
+Basically, you can search for influential websites in your industry that accept content from outside sources (you).
+Most of these websites will require you to write high-quality and relevant content with certain restrictions to meet their standards, but it's well worth the effort.

-Writing is not for everyone, it's a very time consuming and sometimes boring process.
+Writing is not for everyone, it's a very time-consuming and sometimes boring process.
 There is a much quicker and easier way to keep your site alive: photos and videos.
-With digital camera readily available in all smartphones and other mobile devices, it's just so easy to take a picture or a short video clip and share the moment on your website in a few minutes.
+With digital cameras readily available on all smartphones and other mobile devices, it's just so easy to take a picture or a short video clip and share the moment on your website in a few minutes.
 You can even embed pictures from your Instagram account directly on your website to have the pictures posted on your Instagram account appear immediately on your site.
 Talk about laziness :)